Enlarge photos 2× or 4× with sharp edges and high-quality resampling. Free, private, runs in your browser.

 Choose files

 Two ways to enlarge.
 Fast mode is instant Lanczos resampling + edge sharpening.
-AI mode runs Real-ESRGAN x4 in your browser for hallucinated fine detail — first use downloads a ~33 MB model, cached after that.
-Nothing uploads either way.
+AI mode runs Real-ESRGAN General x4v3 locally in your browser to reconstruct fine detail — first use downloads a ~5 MB model, cached after that for offline reuse.
 Drop up to 20 images for batch mode — same settings to every file, output as a ZIP.

 Upscaling produces a larger version of an image, filling in the extra pixels with educated guesses about what should be there.
 A naïve resizer — the kind that ships inside most operating systems — uses bilinear interpolation, which averages neighbouring pixels and gives soft, blurry enlargements.
 A good upscaler does two things better: it uses a sharper resampling kernel (Lanczos, in our case) to preserve edge transitions, and then applies a post-sharpening pass to put crispness back where the resampler rounded it off.
 The result is an enlargement that looks like a proper print, not a blown-up JPEG.